ninjadevtrack/medifiner-api/README.rst

 ***************
 Installation
 ***************
-To start project using:
+To start project:

-1. Install docker-engine and docker-compose in your machine to the last version.
+1. Install latest version of docker-engine and docker-compose.
 2. Change your configuration in a locally created .env file, and change dev.yml for locally configuration.
-3. Run docker-compose -f dev.yml build to build the project.
+3. Run `docker-compose -f dev.yml build` to build the project.
-4. Run docker-compose -f dev.yml run django python manage.py migrate to create the necessary first migration.
+4. Run `docker-compose -f dev.yml run django python manage.py migrate` to run migrations.
-5. Run docker-compose -f dev.yml up to start the server in your local machine.
+5. Run `docker-compose -f dev.yml up` to start the server.
 6. Api urls will be at /api/v1/.